PacificBiosciences/paraphase/README.md

 Many medically relevant genes fall into 'dark' regions where variant calling is limited due to high sequence homology with paralogs or pseudogenes.
 Paraphase is a Python tool that takes HiFi aligned BAMs as input (whole-genome or enrichment), phases haplotypes for genes of the same family, determines copy numbers and makes phased variant calls.

 ![Paraphase diagram](docs/figures/paraphase_diagram.png)
-Paraphase takes all reads from a gene family, realigns to just the gene of interest and then phases them into haplotypes.
-This solves the problem of alignment difficulty due to sequence homology and allows us to examine all copies of genes in a gene family and call copy number changes and other variants.
+Paraphase takes all reads from a gene family, realigns to one representative gene of the family and then phases them into haplotypes.
+This approach bypasses the error-prone process of aligning reads to multiple similar regions and allows us to examine all copies of genes in a gene family.
+This gene-family-centered approach allows Paraphase to perform well when there is a copy number difference between an individual and the reference, as is often the case in segmental duplications.
+Futhermore, this approach also streamlines sequence comparisons between genes within the same family, making it straightforward to conduct analyses such as identifying non-allelic gene conversions.

 Paraphase supports 160 segmental duplication [regions](docs/regions.md) in GRCh38.
 Among these, there are 11 medically relevant regions that are also supported in GRCh37/hg19:
 - SMN1/SMN2 (spinal muscular atrophy)